 Another reporter recounts his experience of attending a bullfight as a child, describing it as traumatising.
 By that point, though, it’s too late: the bullfighting industry has already pocketed the money, and the bull has endured a torturous, ritualistic death that no amount of remorse can undo.
 The only way to shut down this abusive industry is by refusing to support it in any way.

 Please urge the mayor of Pamplona to end the Running of the Bulls and subsequent bullfights during the San Fermín festival immediately.

-Year after year, more Spanish people express their opposition to cruel bullfights, and approximately 56% fewer official bullfights took place in 2018 than in 2007.
+Year after year, more Spanish people express their opposition to cruel bullfights, and fewer and fewer take place.
+In 2021, there was a 42% decrease in bullfights compared to 2019.
 But thrill-seekers fail to realise that running with the bulls means participating in a festival in which animals are tortured to death.

 Please, don’t contribute to the torture and killing of these majestic animals – stay away from the San Fermín festival.
 And please share this feature on social media to tell your friends and family about the reality of bullfights and the Running of the Bulls.